 You can also take electric razors on a plane in hand luggage.

 What razors can’t you take in hand luggage?

-However, you can have those in your checked hold baggage, not that it is very useful to you if you want to shave on the aircraft but you can use it when you reach your destination..
+However, you can carry either of these types of razor in your checked hold baggage, not that it is very useful to you if you want to shave on the aircraft but you can use it when you reach your destination..

 You can ask the TSA about any items you are unsure of that you may wish to take in your carry on or checked bags on Twitter using the #AskTSA hashtag.
 This is a reply regarding razors: